Semantic Search

 Traditional keyword search matches words.
 If you search for "employee termination process," it looks for documents containing those exact words.
 Semantic search understands that "how to offboard someone" means the same thing and returns those documents too.

 This works because both the query and the documents are converted into embeddings (numerical vectors) by the same model.
 Similar meanings produce similar vectors.
-The search system finds documents whose vectors are closest to the query vector, regardless of the specific words used.
+The search system finds documents whose vectors are closest to the query vector, typically measured by cosine similarity or dot product, regardless of the specific words used.

 The practical impact is significant.
 Enterprise knowledge bases are full of documents written by different people using different terminology.
 A policy might say "involuntary separation" while the search query says "firing someone."
 Keyword search misses this.
 Semantic search catches it.